tabiya-tech/compass/backend/README.md

 ### Running the Image Locally

-To run the image, you'll need to supply the service account key file as an environment variable and mount the file to the container.
+To run the image, you'll need to mount a volume with the service account key and the supply an environment variables to the container:

 ```shell
 docker run -v "<PATH_TO_KEY_FILE>:/code/credentials.json" -e GOOGLE_APPLICATION_CREDENTIALS="/code/credentials.json" -e MONGO_URI="<URI_TO_MONGODB>" -p 8080:8080 compass-backend